Blog

 - Actor

-- A system is a federation of services and systems, aiming to provide a composite solution for a well-defined scope
+- A system is a federation of services and systems, aiming to provide a composite solution for a well-defined scope.

 Designing Layers and Tiers

-- Layers : Code Management
+- Layers: Code Management

-- Tiers : Runtime Management
+- Tiers: Runtime Management

-- Services : Ownership Management
+- Services: Ownership Management

 Creating Autonomous Layers

-- Service are autonomous entities :
+- Services are autonomous entities:

 - Services shall have no shared state with others